On this page:

 Easy-to-follow instructions to print, copy, and scan are posted above each device on campus.
 You can learn more about how to use Cardinal Print devices with these simple instructions and videos.
 Visit Mobile Printing for complete instructions on how to print via email or by logging into Cardinal Print Center.
 For more specific questions about how to print, see the Print section of this FAQ page.
 For more specific questions about how to scan, fax or copy, see the Scan, Fax, or Copy section of this FAQ page.

-- You must place your card on the card reader to badge in.
+You must place your Stanford ID card or mobile key on the card reader to badge in.
 Card reader locations vary depending on the device model:

-- Yes, touch the touchscreen where it says “touch here to begin,” and enter your SUNet ID and password.
+Yes, you can log in with your mobile key or by touching the touchscreen where it says “touch here to begin,” and entering your SUNet ID and password.

 When you send a document to print, Cardinal Print holds it in a secure print queue for 72 hours.
-The document does not print during that time until you go to any Cardinal Print device, swipe your badge or enter your network credentials on the screen, and select Print Release.
+The document does not print during that time until you go to any Cardinal Print device, tap your SU ID, mobile key, or enter your network credentials on the screen, and select Print Release.
 The advantages of badging in include:

-- Convenience.
+• Convenience.
 It only takes a moment to swipe your badge at the device.
-If you forget your badge, you can still print by logging in with your network credentials at the device.
-Additionally, you can pick up your printout at any Cardinal Print Canon device by “badging in” (Print Anywhere)!
+If you forget your badge, you can still print by logging in with your mobile key or network credentials at the device.
+Additionally, you can pick up your printout at any Cardinal Print device by “badging in” (Print Anywhere)!

 For detailed printing instructions, see How to Print a Document on a Cardinal Print Device.